Aster in Space

 Our Goal

-Our goal is to create a satellite to test and increase the Technology Readiness Level (TRL) of several components, with the focus on photonic components, in space.
+Our goal is to create a satellite to test and increase the Technology Readiness Level (TRL) of several components, with a focus on photonic components, in space.

-Aster is about making a place for students at Eindhoven University of Technology to access space more easily.
+Aster is about making a place for Eindhoven University of Technology students to access space more easily.
 To do this, we want to make space research more accessible and create a place for students to talk space.
-With a team of 9 students we want to push the limits, and get the first satellite that originated from the Eindhoven University of Technology.
+We want to push the limits and get the first satellite that originated from the Eindhoven University of Technology.
 We are motivated to better the world using our interest in space.

-Hence: Aster consists of two parts: the student team and the space community.
+Hence, Aster consists of the student team and the space community.

 Ground station